kuworking/wordpress-theme-kuworking-landing-one/README.md

-# Kuworking THEME wordpress-theme-kuworking-landing-one
+# Kuworking THEME wordpress-theme-kuworking-landing-three

 WordPress theme written in React and @emotion

 # Usage

-- Download the zip `wordpress-theme-kuworking-landing-one.zip`
+- Download the zip `wordpress-theme-kuworking-landing-three.zip`
 - Upload to your WordPress installation
 - Activate it
 - Go to Pages, open `Home` and change text